MicrosoftDocs/executable-docs/tools/demo.md

 ## Exporting Metrics and Managing Gadget Lifecycle

 This section deploys the gadget manifest using the YAML file created in the previous section.
 The command includes several annotations to instruct the gadget to collect metrics.
 The process is detached so that it runs in the background.
-Subsequently, the script lists the running gadget instances and attaches to the deployed alert for further inspection if necessary.
+Subsequently, the script lists the running gadget instances.

 ```bash
 # Clean up any existing instance of the same name